Freshwater Charge Imposed on Panama Canal

-By Jonathan Saul LONDON, Feb 20 (Reuters) – A new “freshwater” charge that came in this month to help the Panama Canal cope with climate change will cost the shipping industry up to $370 million a year, marking another blow for maritime companies already hit by fallout from the coronavirus.
+From Jonathan Saul LONDON, Feb 20 (Reuters) – A new “freshwater” charge that came in this month to help the Panama Canal cope with climate change will cost the shipping industry up to $370 million a year, marking another blow for maritime companies already hit by the fallout of the coronavirus.

 The Panama Canal, one of world’s busiest shipping routes, which handled nearly 14,000 transits last year, said last month it would introduce a charge from Feb.
 15 of $10,000 for any vessel more than 125 feet long.